Phil MeekinView Profile

 “With recession behind us, our clients’ needs have changed.
 We are focussing more on business turnaround and work closely with intermediaries and specialist funders to help businesses to restructure and survive.
 Growth going forward is expected to come from the secondary finance market and financial reviews as we build our referral base.”

-He added; “It is still going to be difficult in the economy in the next few years and global factors will continue to affect the rate of national recovery.
+“It is still going to be difficult in the economy in the next few years and global factors will continue to affect the rate of national recovery.
 It is too early to tell at the moment how Brexit will affect businesses.

 “One underlying objective that Wilson Field has had for 15 years is to preserve business and produce the best results for all concerned – our clients and their creditors and employees.